MS-DOS and Windows command line help command

 The help command is used to access the information and help file from an MS-DOS prompt or the Windows command line.

-For quick reference help with MS-DOS commands in any of the versions of MS-DOS or Windows, you can also use the -help or /? after a command.
+For quick help with MS-DOS commands in any of the version, use the -help or /? after a command.
 For example, running either of the following two commands gives you additional information about the dir command.

 Help is an external command and is available for the following Microsoft operating systems.
 With MS-DOS 5.x, help.exe was used as the external file.
 MS-DOS 6.x uses help.com as the external file.
 Microsoft Windows 2000, Microsoft Windows XP, and later versions of Windows use help.exe as the external file.